kahi-framework/kahi-ui.nbn.dev/content/docs/widgets/daypicker.md

 ## Once

-You can disable selected days from being unselected after already being selected via the `once` property.
+You can disable selected days from being unselected via the `once` property.

 ```svelte repl DayPicker Once
 <script>